Axle-Less Trailer Suspension

 As noted above, and in the image here from eTrailer.com, the Timbren product consists of 2 modules, a left and a right, that attach to a trailer frame and provide independent suspension for a wheel on each side of the trailer.
 The design is a trailing arm style — generally good for stable action.
 The image shows both the left side and the right side oriented as on a trailer.
 They come with a neutral height like this one, or with a 4″ drop for a lower trailer bed height.
 I understand they also come with a lift for even more clearance.

 In general, I like the product.
-It’s not just a spring of rubber, they also include a chunk for rebound control, and the overall construction seems well thought through and stout.
+It’s not just a spring of rubber, they also include a chunk for rebound control.
+Also, the overall construction seems well thought through and stout.

 Things You Might See